OpenVisualCloud/SVT-HEVC/README.md

 - Real-time encoding of up to six 4Kp60/10-bit streams on the Platinum 8180 with M12 in the visual quality mode

-SVT-HEVC Encoder also supports 3 modes:

-- A visually optimized mode for visual quality (-tune 0)

-- An PSNR/SSIM optimized mode for PSNR / SSIM benchmarking (-tune 1 (Default setting))

-- An VMAF optimized mode for VMAF benchmarking (-tune 2)

 The encoder can also run the ABR profile below on one Intel® Xeon-D™ D-2191:

 |       ABR Profile         |